SEND Intent Statement

 Ms D Searle – SENDCO available Monday & Tuesday 9:00am to 3:30pm (appointment to be made)

 Mrs L Morgan - SENDCO available Wednesday, Thursday & Friday 9:00am to 3:30pm (appointment to be made)

 Class teachers – available five days a week (appointments to be made for more formal meetings)

 What are the admission arrangements for pupils with SEND?

 Our admissions and exclusion arrangements are fair and transparent, and do not discriminate on race, gender, disability or socio-economic factors.
 The equality Act 2010 prohibits schools from discriminating against disabled children in respect of admissions for a reason related to their disability.

 In accordance with legislation the allocation of places for children with the following will take place first; Statement of Special Educational Needs (Education Act 1996) or Education, Health and Care Plan (Children and Families Act 2014).
-Remaining places will be allocated in accordance with Spalding Primary School’s Admissions Policy.
+Remaining places will be allocated in accordance with Spalding Primary Academy's Admissions Policy.